Building

 the local building official or project design professional to obtain and

 provide all code and loading information for the specific building site.
-The data supplied
+The data supplied is assumed to be accurate.

 Seismic